akvo/akvo-sites/plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.43 =
+= 1.44 =
-* Recommended - improved third party LightBox integration
+* Recommended - with latest Galleria 1.2.9 and longer timeout when loading Galleria theme

 == How to Use The Plugin ==